dotnet/AspNetCore.Docs/aspnet/fundamentals/configuration.rst

 The environment is typically set to one of ``Development``, ``Staging``, or ``Production``.
 See :doc:`environments` for more information.

-.. note:: To override nested keys through environment variables in shells that don't support ``:`` in variable names, replace them with ``__`` (double underscore).
+Configuration considerations:

+- Configuration keys are case insensitive

-..
-Tip:: A best practice is to specify environment variables last, so that the local environment can override anything set in deployed configuration files.
+- A best practice is to specify environment variables last, so that the local environment can override anything set in deployed configuration files

-.. warning:: Never store passwords or other sensitive data in configuration provider code or in plain text configuration files.
+- **Never** store passwords or other sensitive data in configuration provider code or in plain text configuration files.
 You also shouldn't use production secrets in your development or test environments.
 Instead, such secrets should be specified outside the project tree, so they cannot be accidentally committed into your repository.
 Learn more about :doc:`environments` and managing :doc:`/security/app-secrets`.

+- To override nested keys through environment variables in shells that don't support ``:`` in variable names, replace ``:``  with ``__`` (double underscore)

 .. _options-config-objects:

 Using Options and configuration objects
 ---------------------------------------

-The options pattern enables using custom options classes to represent a group of related settings.
+The options pattern uses custom options classes to represent a group of related settings.
 We recommended that you create decoupled classes for each feature within your app.
 Decoupled classes follow:

 - The `Interface Segregation Principle (ISP) <http://deviq.com/interface-segregation-principle/>`_ : Classes depend only on the configuration settings they use.
-- `Separation of Concerns <http://deviq.com/separation-of-concerns/>`_ : Settings for disparate parts of your app are managed separately, and not dependent or coupled with one another.
+- `Separation of Concerns <http://deviq.com/separation-of-concerns/>`_ : Settings for disparate parts of your app are managed separately, and not dependent on or coupled with one another.

 The options class must be non-abstract with a public parameterless constructor.
 For example:

 .. literalinclude:: configuration/sample/src/UsingOptions/Models/MyOptions.cs
   :language: c#
-  :lines: 3-7
-  :dedent: 4

 .. _options-example:

-In the code below, ``ConfigurationBuilder`` is initialized in the ``Startup`` class.
-In the ``ConfigureServices`` method, an ``IConfigurationRoot`` interface is passed to the to :dn:method:`~Microsoft.Extensions.DependencyInjection.OptionsServiceCollectionExtensions.Configure\<TOptions>`, which adds ``ConfigurationBuilder`` to the dependency injection container:
+In the following code, the JSON configuration provider is enabled and
+``MyOptions`` class is added to the service container.
+The ``MyOptions`` class is bound to configuration.

 .. literalinclude:: configuration/sample/src/UsingOptions/Startup.cs
   :language: c#